 Applying for a Corridor Access Request (CAR) - No Excavation

-You will be required to register your company details and provide essential contact information.
-Don't worry; the registration process is very simple.
+To use the CorridorAccess website you'll have to register your company details and provide essential contact information.

-When lodging a CAR request you will be asked questions to identify the type of activity you are completing, the location of activity and when you are intending to undertake the activity.
+When you lodge a request, you'll be asked questions about the type of activity you're planning, the location, and when you're intending to undertake the activity.

 All areas of road reserve require a Traffic Management Plan to be submitted and approved by Council.

 Log your job through the CorridorAccess website and then email your Traffic Management Plan to CarRequests@horowhenua.govt.nz

 Once the CAR has been processed by Council, a Works Access Permit (WAP) will be issued to the applicant, along with all relevant local conditions.